RBWR-Development/books/19_Supervisor_Room.md

   ## Demand manager

 This screen is available for supervisor rank or higher and allows to divide whole site demand between both units.
-New demand is available 300 seconds before it comes and changes can be made until 60 seconds left.
+New demand is available 300 seconds before it comes and changes can be made until 60 seconds are left.
 Supervisor should take into account several factors when chosing demans:
 - Does any unit needs repairs?
 If so a lower demand could help a lot, also maintenance event can be called
 - Are there humid conditions or high outside temperature?
 In that case U2 should have reduced demand